ethereum/portal-network-specs/transaction-gossip.md

 ### Gossip Rules

-Nodes should OFFER transactions to the DHT nodes sourced from their secondary routing table.

 A DHT node should only be offer'd a transaction that is inside of its radius.

+A DHT node should OFFER transactions to all of the DHT nodes present in their secondary routing table (skipping any nodes for whom the transaction is outside of their radius).

-A node should only OFFER any individual transaction to a DHT node once.
+A DHT node should only OFFER any individual transaction to a DHT node once.

 ### Proof Updating

 A DHT Node which encounters a transaction with a proof that is outdated **may** update that proof.

+Lightweight nodes are encouraged to allocate a small amount of processing power towards this altruistic proof updating as a way to help contribute to the overall health of the network.